 Does CBD Get You High?

 The cannabis industry has been gaining a lot of attention lately, and there’s certainly a lot of confusion around what marijuana is and its effects.
 So, what’s all the fuss about, anyway?
 Cannabis, and more specifically marijuana, is a plant that is grown for both its psychoactive properties (the “high”) and for its medicinal purposes.
 Cannabis plants contain both cannabinoids and terpenes, but many people only focus on the latter.
 Cannabinoids, however, are what actually give the plant its psychoactive effects.
 These include tetrahydrocannabinol, or THC, and cannabidiol, or CBD.
-Both THC and CBD are cannabinoids, but both have different effects: THC gets you high, while CBD does not.
-So, cannabidiol won’t get you high, and that’s probably a good thing.
+Both THC and CBD are cannabinoids, but they have different effects: THC gives you a high, while CBD does not.
+So, if you’re seeking relief for medical purposes, specialized CBD products might be beneficial.
+However, for recreational use, cannabis products containing both THC and CBD are commonly used.
+To purchase these products, you can use online dispensaries and their delivery services, such as Denver Weed Delivery by Colorado Harvest Company.

 Is CBD Oil Legal?